-IAS 26 requires the present value of the Fund's promised retirement benefits to be disclosed, and for this purpose the actuarial assumptions and methodology used should be based on IAS 19 rather than the assumptions and methodology used for funding purposes.
+IAS 26 requires the present value of the fund's promised retirement benefits to be disclosed, and for this purpose the actuarial assumptions and methodology used should be based on IAS 19 rather than the assumptions and methodology used for funding purposes.

-To assess the value of the benefits on this basis, we have used the following financial assumptions as at 31 March 2021 (the 31 March 2020 assumptions are included for comparison):
+To assess the value of the benefits on this basis, we have used the following financial assumptions as at 31 March 2022 (the 31 March 2021 assumptions are included for comparison):

-31 March 2020 31 March 2021 Rate of return on investments (discount rate) 2.4% per annum 2.1% per annum Rate of CPI Inflation / CARE benefit revaluation 2.1% per annum 2.7% per annum Rate of pay increases 3.35% per annum 3.95% per annum Rate of increases in pensions in payment (in excess of GMP) / Deferred revaluation 2.2% per annum 2.8% per annum
+31 March 2021 31 March 2022 Rate of return on investments (discount rate) 2.1% per annum 2.8% per annum Rate of CPI Inflation / CARE benefit revaluation 2.7% per annum 3.4% per annum Rate of pay increases 3.95% per annum 4.65% per annum Rate of increases in pensions in payment (in excess of GMP) / Deferred revaluation 2.8% per annum 3.5% per annum

-The demographic assumptions are the same as those used for funding purposes.
+The demographic assumptions are the same as those used for funding purposes, but we have used the most recent CMI future improvement tables (CMI 2021).
 Full details of these assumptions are set out in the formal report on the actuarial valuation dated March 2020.

-During the year corporate bond yields decreased, resulting in a lower discount rate being used for IAS26 purposes at the year-end than at the beginning of the year (2.1% p.a. vs 2.4% p.a.).
-In addition, the expected long-term rate of CPI inflation increased during the year, from 2.1% p.a. to 2.7% p.a.
-Both of these factors served to increase the liabilities over the year.
+During the year corporate bond yields increased, resulting in a higher discount rate being used for IAS26 purposes at the year-end than at the beginning of the year (2.8% p.a. vs 2.1%).
+This on its own would have led to a significantly lower value placed on the liabilities but it was offset by an increase in the expected long-term rate of CPI inflation during the year, from 2.7% p.a. to 3.4%.

-The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2020 was estimated as £2,922 million including the potential impact of the McCloud Judgment.
-Interest over the year increased the liabilities by c£69 million, and allowing for net benefits accrued/paid over the period also increased the liabilities by c£9 million (this includes any increase in liabilities arising as a result of early retirements/ augmentations).
-There was also an increase in liabilities of £408 million due to "actuarial losses" (i.e. the effects of the changes in the actuarial assumptions used, referred to above, offset to a small extent by the fact that the 2021 pension increase award was less than assumed).
+The value of the fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2021 was estimated as £3,408 million including the potential impact of the McCloud Judgment.

+Interest over the year increased the liabilities by c£71 million, and allowing for net benefits accrued/paid over the period also increased the liabilities by c£54 million (this includes any increase in liabilities arising as a result of early retirements/augmentations).
+There was also a decrease in liabilities of £12 million due to "actuarial gains" (i.e. the effects of the changes in the actuarial assumptions used, referred to above, offset to a small extent by the fact that the 2022 pension increase award was more than assumed).

-The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2021 is therefore £3,408 million.
+The net effect of all the above is that the estimated total value of the fund's promised retirement benefits as at 31 March 2022 is therefore £3,521 million.